 BEC CPA Exam Format and Structure

 BEC starts with 2 MCQ testlets.
-Each testlet has 31 questions.
-The third testlet includes two task-based simulations.
-After you’ve made it through the first three testlets, you will be given a 15 minute break.
+Each testlet has 31 exam questions.
+Next, the third testlet includes two task-based simulations.
+After you’ve made it through the first three testlets, you will be given a 15-minute break.
 Utilizing the break is recommended but not mandatory and it will not count against the candidates’ time.
 After the break, another 2-question testlet is given followed by a testlet with 3 tasks involving work communication.